rloredo/rloredo/README.md

 ### Personal website

-In my [blog](https://whatido.com.ar) I share some thoughts ands stories about Data Science and Analytics.
+In my [blog](https://whatido.com.ar) I share some thoughts and stories about Data Science and Analytics.